Efficiently Seeking Flat Minima for Better Generalization in Fine-Tuning Large Language Models and Beyond: Experiments and Discussions

-\textbf{Fine-tuning with GPT-2.} Having established that Flat-LoRA is an effective alternative to LoRA in NLU tasks, we now turn to explore whether EFlat-LoRA can further improve upon LoRA in the context of NLG models, such as GPT-2 Medium and Large \cite{radford2019language}.
+\textbf{Fine-tuning with GPT-2.} Having shown that FMLoRA is effective for NLU tasks, we now explore whether EFMLoRA can improve LoRA in NLG models like GPT-2 Medium and Large \cite{radford2019language}.
 To enable a direct comparison, we adopt the experimental setup of \cite{li2021prefix} with minimal deviation.
-Table~\ref{tab.lora-gpt2} demonstrates the effectiveness of EFlat-LoRA on the E2E NLG Challenge \cite{novikova2017e2e} with GPT-2 Medium and Large models.
-Compared with existing PEFT methods such as Adapter and LoRA, EFlat-LoRA consistently achieves superior performance across all metrics.
+Table~\ref{tab.lora-gpt2} demonstrates the effectiveness of EFMLoRA on the E2E NLG Challenge \cite{novikova2017e2e} with GPT-2 Medium and Large models.
+Compared with existing PEFT methods such as Adapter and LoRA, EFMLoRA consistently achieves superior performance across all metrics.
 Notably, it achieves this improvement without increasing the number of trainable parameters, maintaining the same efficiency as standard LoRA.